Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 In these use cases, low latency live streaming is very important.
 Most professional broadcasts and live streams take advantage of cloud-based technology to deliver the highest quality live stream possible.
 Even for amateur youtube live streaming, audience interaction has become very common today which requires low latency to avoid buffering.

-When breaking into real-time streaming there are many features that can be done to add value to your live video stream as a whole to keep viewers and users always coming back to view more.
-If you ever decide you want to grow your audience to interact in real-time or you are a professional in live video production of real-time content, your main focus is to have the proper setup and remote production equipment to process and deliver video across a low latency streaming network.
+When breaking into real-time streaming, there are many features that can be done to add value to your When breaking into real-time streaming, there are many features that can be done to add value to your live video stream as a whole to keep viewers and users always coming back to view more.
+If you ever decide you want to grow your audience to interact in real-time or you are a professional in live video production of real-time content, your main focus is to have the proper setup and remote production equipment to process and deliver video across a low-latency streaming network.

 High Latency vs Low Latency

-High latency can have a negative impact on any live video broadcast from the lag of the delay.
-Viewers that tune into a live stream want to feel connected and be in the present in real-time.
-High latency hurts the viewer’s experience and it can disconnect them from the stream completely.
+High latency can have a negative impact on any live video broadcast due to the stream delay.
+Viewers who tune into a live stream want to feel connected and be in the present in real-time.
+High latency hurts the viewer’s experience, and it can disconnect them from the stream completely.

 High latency vs Low latency for different live streaming use cases globally